Crime rate is calculated by dividing the number of reported crimes by the total population, and then the result is multiplied by 100,000

 3. South Africa

-With a crime index of 76.11, Honduras ranks fifth for crime.
-Honduras’s peak of violent crime was in 2012, where the country experienced about 20 homicides per day.
-Perpetrators of these homicides were typically members of gangs such as Barrio 18 or Mara Salvatrucha and were carried out using firearms.
+With a crime index of 76.65, Honduras ranks fifth for crime.
+Honduras's peak of violent crime was in 2012, where the country experienced about 20 homicides per day.
+Perpetrators of these homicides were typically gang members such as Barrio 18 or Mara Salvatrucha and were carried out using firearms.
 Honduras is also considered to be a major drug route to the United States.
 Weak domestic law enforcement has made the country an easy point of entry for the illegal drug trade.
 The U.S. Department of State has issued a Level 3 travel advisory for Honduras, indicating that travelers should reconsider entering the country.

 6. Trinidad and Tobago